Nesvilab/philosopher/README.md

 - Database downloading and formatting.

-- Peptide-spectrum matching with Comet.
+- Peptide-spectrum matching with MSFragger and Comet.

 - Peptide assignment validation with PeptideProphet.